mpuerta004/GnossDeustoOnto/Documentation/README.md

     vivo:hasSucessorOrganization or vivo:hasPredecessorOrganization with
     another foaf:Organization or may be part of (vivo:partOf) or include (vivo:hasPart) other several foaf:Organization.

+See table in section [foaf:Person](#entity-person) for more details on object and data properties.

 ![A picture containing map, text Description automatically generated](.//media/3.roh-organization.png)